Dog Lifestyle6 min read

 Tip 11: Supervise or Separate

-Most tree-related disasters happen when dogs are unsupervised.
-The 10 minutes you spend in the shower or the 30 minutes you are grocery shopping are prime incident windows.
+Most tree disasters happen when nobody is looking.
+The ten minutes you spend in the shower or the thirty minutes you're out grocery shopping are prime incident windows.

 Tip 12: Provide Alternative Enrichment